NWylynko/21-BlackJack/README.md

 Year 9, Software Development

-Created an ipad game in which the player would play Blackjack against the iPad and could bet money to become rich
+Created an ipad game in which the player would play Blackjack against the iPad and could bet money to become rich.

-to play just clone this repo and build the app with xcode and install onto an iPad or use the simulator
+To play just clone this repo and build the app with xcode and install onto an iPad or use the simulator.